Aboard89/f1_race_predictor/README.md

 This initiative aims to foster a more informed and engaged Formula 1 community, integrating data-driven decisions and enhancing fan interactions within the sport's ecosystem.

 ### 3. The Big Idea
 Employing machine learning techniques, this project aims to surpass traditional prediction methods by identifying patterns and insights within extensive datasets.
-Utilizing regression analysis, classification, and neural networks, we strive to enhance the precision of predictions.
+Utilizing regression analysis, decision trees, and gradient boosting techniques, we strive to enhance the precision of predictions.

 ### 4. The Impact
 The aspiration of this project is to test out various data science modelling methods to see if we can predict the likely race winner of each race.
+The project successfully leveraged large datasets, including historical race outcomes, driver and team performance, and race day conditions, to build a robust predictive model.
+Key insights revealed that the most influential factors for predicting F1 race winners were qualifying positions, cumulative points (at stage of season), how long a driver had been in F1 and with their team, and which team they drove for.
+The model demonstrated notable accuracy in forecasting race winners, making it a valuable tool for teams, bettors, and fans seeking strategic insights.

+The analysis also highlighted the financial viability of the model using 2024 F1 data, suggesting that it could effectively aid betting strategies and potentially generate profit in the betting industry.
+Personal learnings emphasized the importance of systematic data analysis and model evaluation in achieving reliable predictions.
+Looking ahead, the project intends to simplify the model for reduced computational demands and enhance its predictive capabilities by forecasting influential pre-race variables.
+Further automation of the data collection process and integration with AWS to improve user experience are also planned to refine the model's applicability and accessibility in the dynamic Formula 1 environment.

 You can find the conclusions to the project in the Conclusions notebook "9.
 F1_Conclusions_and_Next_Steps.ipynb"

 ### 5. The Data
 Utilizing data from official F1 website (formula1.com, OpenF1 API, and Ergast F1 APIs, this project aims to create a comprehensive predictive model.
 The datasets include race results for each driver, grid positions, driver, car and team characteristics, dynamic race elements, and more, offering a holistic view of Formula 1 racing dynamics.
 The dataset ranges from 1995-2023.